-This work reports a pilot study to test the applicability of a thermoluminecent dosimetric system for performing in vivo entrance dose measurements in external photon beam radiotherapy.
+This work reports a pilot study to test the applicability of a thermoluminescent dosimetric system for performing in vivo entrance dose measurements in external photon beam radio-therapy.
 In vivo dosimetry was applied for treatments of head and neck cancers at a radiotherapy department in a public hospital of Ribeirão Preto, Brazil.
-The aim is the implementation of in vivo dosimetry as a part of a quality assurance program in radiotherapy.
+The aim is the implementation of in vivo dosimetry as a part of a quality assurance program in radio-therapy.